Jazz 101 – A Guide for Jazz Beginners

 The Essential Charlie Parker

 A lot of people have it all wrong about Charlie Parker.
-He played some wild, ahead-of-his-time stuff, but he also had to eat…so he played a good amount of mainstream jazz, adding his own incredible style.
+He played some wild, ahead-of-his-time stuff, but he also had to eat…so he played a good amount of mainstream jazz and some commercially-driven tracks, adding his own incredible style.
 With standards like Star Eyes, Loverman and April in Paris, this is great start to your Parker collection.

 It’s not really easy to find the Count’s best stuff in one album.
 He’s done so many great recordings…you want to look for April in Paris, Shiny Stockings, Corner Pocket, Lil Darlin, Moten Swing and One O’clock Jump.
 Everything else will fall into place.
 You also might enjoy Sinatra at the Sands, where Frank sings with the legendary Basie orchestra in 1966. http://www.amazon.com/Sinatra-Sands-Frank-Count-Orchestra Tunes such as Come Fly With Me and I’ve Got You under My Skin will tear your head off, baby.